act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 acknowledgments:
   authors:
     - Bryn Anderson
-  image:
+  assets:
-    - The picture of Nyhavn used in examples is authored by [Jorge Franganillo](https://500px.com/franganillo), licensed under the [Creative Commons Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.
+    - The picture of Nyhavn (Copenhagen) is authored by [Jorge Franganillo](https://500px.com/franganillo), licensed under the [Creative Commons Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.
+    - The picture of bread is a public domain [picture by Bicanski](https://pixnio.com/media/bread-breakfast-fresh-homemade-wheat).
 ---

 ## Applicability